codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-01-ct1.md

 The [ZADD](https://redis.io/docs/latest/commands/zadd/) command is used to add a member to a sorted set.

 If the sorted set does not exist, it is created and the member is added to it.
-The syntax for `ZADD` is:

 Example usage: